huggingface/blog/bert-cpu-scaling-part-1.md

 ## Acknowledgments

 - [Omry Yadan](https://github.com/omry) (Facebook FAIR) - Author of [OmegaConf](https://github.com/omry/omegaconf) & [Hydra](https://github.com/facebookresearch/hydra) for all the tips setting up Hydra correctly.
-- Sangeeta Bhattacharya (Intel) - For all the help all the way long setting up the experiments and relevant pieces.
-- Wei Wang & Ashok Emani (Intel) - For all the feedbacks and helps on the respective TensorFlow and PyTorch frameworks optimizations.
-- All Intel Labs' NLP colleagues - For the ongoing research and optimizations efforts they are putting into transformers and more generally in the NLP field.
+- All Intel & Intel Labs' NLP colleagues - For the ongoing optimizations and research efforts they are putting into transformers and more generally in the NLP field.
 - Hugging Face colleagues - For all the comments and improvements in the reviewing process.

 ## References